What Kind of People Are the Poor in Spirit (Matthew 5:3)?

 Are the Poor in Spirit Those Who Appear on the Outside to Be Humble, Gentle, and Loving to Others?

 At the meeting, I raised my question, and after listening to me, Brother Fang answered, “We can’t determine which kind of people are poor in spirit based on whether they appear on the outside to be humble, gentle, and loving to others.
 Instead, we have to look at how they treat God and what their attitude toward the truth is.
 That’s the correct way to evaluate this question.
 Some people appear on the outside to be humble, gentle, and loving to others, but inside they are arrogant, self-important, and cannot obey the truth.
 When God’s work doesn’t fit with such people’s notions, they not only have no interest in seeking the truth, but they uphold their own views, and reject, oppose, or even condemn and resist God’s work out of their own arrogance.
 No matter how humble such people may be, they are not poor in spirit.
-They are just like the Pharisees at the time, who often interpreted the Scriptures for the common people, often deliberately stood in the synagogues or the in streets to recite long prayers, did charitable deeds and good works in the streets and externally appeared to be very humble, gentle, and loving of others.
+They are just like the Pharisees at the time, who often interpreted the Scriptures for the common people, often deliberately stood in the synagogues or in the streets to recite long prayers, did charitable deeds and good works in the streets and externally appeared to be very humble, gentle, and loving of others.
 But, when the Lord Jesus came to work, they did not seek the truth at all, and instead, relying on their own notions and imaginings, they claimed that the Lord Jesus was not Christ because He was not called the Messiah.
 They also limited God’s work to the Old Testament, and condemned the Lord Jesus’ words and work as exceeding the Old Testament, thereby denying the Lord Jesus’ work and words.
 Not only that, the Pharisees did not recognize the Lord Jesus as the appearance of God.
 They claimed that the Lord Jesus was just an ordinary person, saying, ‘Is not this the carpenter’s son? is not His mother called Mary?’
 (Matthew 13:55), etc. The Pharisees saw that the Lord Jesus’ words had authority and power, and they saw that the Lord Jesus had performed many miraculous signs and wonders, but they did not humbly seek, and instead were especially arrogant, unable to obey the truth, and they stubbornly clung to their own notions, became false witnesses, fabricated rumors, and wildly condemned and blasphemed the Lord Jesus.
 Finally, in collusion with the Roman government, they had the merciful Lord Jesus crucified on the cross, thereby committing an unspeakable sin, and were punished by God!
 This shows us that no matter how a person may appear on the outside to be humble, gentle, and loving of others, if he has no real obedience of God and the truth, he is absolutely not someone who is poor in spirit.
 He is instead someone who is hypocritical.
 His humility is false, and his love for others is a disguise.
 It is entirely deceptive, duplicitous, and intended to fool others in order to win their admiration and high opinion.
 Such people appear on the outside to be humble, patient, and loving, but their hearts are full of deceit, sinister, and vicious, and their essence is that of a hypocrite!”

 After hearing Brother Fang’s fellowship, I understood that it is not right to determine which kind of people are poor in spirit based only on whether they appear on the outside to be humble, gentle, and that the most important is how they treat God and what their attitude toward the truth is.
 The Pharisees, who appeared to be humble and gentle, and did some good deeds, but who, when the Lord Jesus came to work, not only did not humbly seek, but also stuck to their own notions and imaginings, wildly resisted and condemned the Lord Jesus, and nailed the Lord Jesus to the cross.
 How could they be called people poor in spirit?
 They were clearly arrogant, self-important, and enemies of God!